shivanshuag/securesite/digest_md5/README.txt

 is located.

-If the rest of your system is secure, Web pages can now store passwords without being able to retrieve them.
+If the rest of your system is secure, Web pages can now store passwords without having the ability to retrieve them.